TUDelft-books/CT1000/book/week_14/homework_2/intro.md

 (homework14.2)=
-# Homework deadline lesson Monday December 2nd
+# Homework deadline lesson Tuesday December 2nd

-As a preparation for Monday's lesson you'll look into Shear stresses in torsional elements:
+As a preparation for Tuesday's lesson you'll look into Shear stresses in torsional elements:

 ```{tableofcontents}
 ```